-In a post a few years ago, I said that my love of Pre-Raphaelite art probably stems from my lifelong love of stories.
-Much of the Pre-Raphaelites’ work presents a narrative often inspired by literature and myth.
-I have noticed recently that a number of Victorian artworks are not just the telling of a story, but a depiction of a story being told.
+Much of the Pre-Raphaelites’ work presents a narrative often inspired by literature and myth, but there are also a number of Victorian artworks are not just the telling of a story, but a depiction of a story being told.

 Perhaps my favorite example of storytelling in art is Sir John Everett Millais’ The Boyhood of Raleigh.
 You can see that the man is sharing the tale with gusto and physicality, he gestures strongly towards the sea.
 The two boys lean forward attentively and are absorbed in his words.

 The Boyhood of Raleigh is not merely random boys listening to a story.
 It’s an example of how stories inspire and lead to great things.

 One of the boys is intended to be a young Sir Walter Raleigh listening to an adventure of the sea and exploration.